 Among her many environmental efforts, Adams-Levy spearheaded Waste-Free Fridays at Gill Elementary in Farmington Hills as part of a National Geographic “Find Your Footprint” contest in 2011.
 Kids and parents worked together to pack waste-free fare, putting their trash into recycling and compost bins each day after lunch, then taking their empty containers and uneaten food back home.
 Their efforts earned them runner-up recognition in the nationwide competition.

 “When the kids have to stand up and sort their own tray, and they can see how much they can recycle and how much they throw away, it’s a great visual,” Adams-Levy says.

 Making hot lunches waste-free

-Kathy Donohue, environmental educator for the Clinton County Department of Waste Management, is taking waste-free lunches a step further, spearheading efforts to apply the concept to local hot lunch programs.
+Kathy Donahue, who worked as an environmental educator for the Clinton County Department of Waste Management, is taking waste-free lunches a step further, spearheading efforts to apply the concept to local hot lunch programs.

-Schavey Road Elementary School in DeWitt, just north of Lansing, has adopted some of Donohue's suggestions and cut lunchtime waste from 128 pounds to 35 pounds during a two-week trial period – a 75 percent reduction.
+Schavey Road Elementary School in DeWitt, just north of Lansing, adopted some of Donahue’s suggestions and cut lunchtime waste from 128 pounds to 35 pounds during a two-week trial period – a 75 percent reduction.

-Donohue says school districts can save significant money by cutting down on trash disposal costs in addition to helping the environment.
-It's an uphill battle to change the politics and culture of public school hot lunch programs, but in the meantime, individual parents can make a difference by packing waste-free, Donohue says.
+Donahue says school districts can save significant money by cutting down on trash disposal costs in addition to helping the environment.
+It’s an uphill battle to change the politics and culture of public school hot lunch programs, but in the meantime, individual parents can make a difference by packing waste-free, Donahue says.

 “We need to get back to a grass roots system where people are taking responsibility for the things that they do at the family level,” she says.
 “It’s an evolution, and you just do one step at a time.”